2.2s: which employers accept them in construction, civil engineering and quantity surveying?

 Practise online psychometric tests and online aptitude tests

-The largest built environment employers increasingly use online tests as a way of ‘sifting’ candidates, setting test scores as a cut off point to differentiate between applicants.
-You will usually need to pass these before you get to see an interviewer face to face and so it is worth putting in the time to do as many practice tests as possible.
-Go to TARGETjobs ‘psychometric test’ section for links to free and paid-for practice tests.
-The most common tests set by employers in the construction, engineering and surveying are numeracy, inductive reasoning and situational judgement.
+Large built environment employers typically use online tests as a way of ‘sifting’ candidates, setting test scores as a cut-off point to differentiate between applicants.
+(The most common tests set by employers in construction, engineering and surveying are numeracy, inductive reasoning and situational judgement.)
+You will usually need to pass these before you get to see an interviewer and so it is worth putting in the time to do as many practice tests as possible.

 This really does depend on the individual employer.
-One or two 2.1-seeking employers have told us in the past that they might accept 2.2s if the candidate has achieved a distinction or high grade in a masters-level qualification – but this is by no means guaranteed.
-Before deciding to embark on postgraduate study in an attempt to make up for your undergraduate results, contact a range of employers to get a feel for whether it is worth the expense and time.
+One or two 2.1-seeking employers have told us in the past that they might accept a 2.2 if a candidate has achieved a distinction or high grade in a masters-level qualification – but this is by no means guaranteed.
+It’s also not borne out by the information on firms’ recruitment websites.

-What if I have mitigating circumstances for my 2.2?
+What if I have mitigating circumstances for my academic results?